 - feeling of tightness or constriction in the throat.

 The feeling of a lump in the throat can itself be due to many things.
-The common causes of this symptom include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or rarely throat cancer.
+The common causes of this symptom include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or very rarely throat cancer.

 Reflux and the sensation of a lump in the throat